 Welcome to the World Language Department of Homewood-Flossmoor High School.
-We offer four languages: French, Spanish, Mandarin Chinese and Latin.
+We offer three languages: French, Spanish and Mandarin Chinese.
 Although foreign language is an elective at our school, almost 60% of our student body takes at least two years of a foreign language.
 Many of our students continue in a foreign language beyond the high school level.
 Spanish and French are offered from levels one through five on both a regulars and honors level.
 Our fifth year honors courses are preparation for the AP Spanish and AP French Language & Culture Exams, as well as the IB level for those students involved in that program.
 Mandarin Chinese was just added for the 2015-16 school year, and we are planning to offer that up to the AP level, as well.
-We also offer both Latin 1 and Latin 2 to our students.

 The American Council on the Teaching of Foreign Languages (ACTFL) states: “Language and communication are at the heart of the human experience.
 The United States must educate students who are linguistically and culturally equipped to communicate successfully in a pluralistic American society and abroad.”

 The philosophy of the World Language Department at H-F is based upon the premise that language and communication are essential to the cultural understanding needed to function in today’s global society.
 Our classrooms focus on communication in another language, using the second language to learn, to communicate and to enter another culture.